eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 val metadata: CIAuthorizationServerMetadata = resolver.resolve(HttpsUrl("https://...")).getOrThrow() // fetch and parse authorization server metadata
 ```

-There is also a convenient method that obtains the credentials issuer metadata & the metadata of all
+There is also a convenient method that obtains the credential issuer metadata & the metadata of all
 authorization servers with a single call

 ```kotlin